 On this page

-Autonomous AI agents that plan, write, test, and ship code on their own — Claude Code, Devin, Cursor agent mode, and what governance they need to be safe.
+Autonomous AI agents that plan, write, test, and ship code on their own — Claude Code, Devin, Cursor agent mode — plus benchmarks, team structures, and the governance they need to be safe.

 Agentic coding is a software development practice where autonomous AI agents — not human developers — drive the inner loop of writing code.
 The agent reads a task, plans an approach, edits files, runs commands, observes the results, and iterates until the task is complete.
 A human reviews the output rather than the keystrokes.